 Do I qualify for the NHSC LRP?

-• A United States citizen (U.S. born or naturalized) or the United States national;
+- A United States citizen (U.S. born or naturalized) or a United States national

-• A health professional in an eligible discipline with qualified student loan debt for education that led to your degree; and
+- A health professional in an eligible discipline with qualified student loan debt for education that led to your degree

 Are military reservists eligible?